-- Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet.
+- 1. Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet.

-- 2. If installed, remove the front bezel,
+- 2. If installed, remove the front bezel.

-- Open the system.
+- 3. Open the system.

-- Remove the following:
+- 4. Remove the following:

-- a. cooling shroud
+- a) cooling shroud

-- b.
-PDB shroud
+- b) PDB shroud

+- c) memory modules

+- d) expansion cards and the expansion-card risers

+- e) integrated storage controller card

-MARNING: The memory modules are hot to the touch for some time after the system has been powered down.
-Allow time for the memory modules to cool before handling them.
-Handle the memory modules by the card edges and avoid touching the components.
+WARNING: The heat sink and processor are hot to the touch for some time after the system has been powered down.
+Allow the heat sink and processor to cool before handling them.